Murbal/queue_exercise/README.md

 The service as of now, is not scalable at all, because there has to be 1 and only 1 processor service.
 So if a task in the queue, takes up **x** amount of time, the processing of other tasks will be delayed by **x** amount.

 ### Maintainability
-If a new processor is needed, you will have to map a message, depending on it's content, to the appropriate processor.
+If a new processor is needed, you will have to map a message, depending on it's content, to the appropriate processor (in the Receiver).

 ## API
 ### General